Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 Be careful though!

-Too many blocked resources will give the impression that your site has a limited access.
+Too many blocked resources will give the impression that your site has limited access.
 If you want to go for the mass, you have to signal that you’re open and welcome all of your guests.

 The concept is actually more related to social media marketing.
 But since you need to implement specific measures on your site to mark visitors who didn’t convert and reach them out at a successive stage through social media advertising, we can briefly mention this strategy in your checklist.